ldtteam/MinecoloniesWiki/source/misc/customcitizennames.md

 # Custom Citizen Names

 Would you like to have citizen names in your own language?
 Then this is your page!<br>
-Everything you have to change is just one file.
+Everything you have to change is in just one file.
 <br>

 ### Procedure